 St Albans u3a was formed in 1987.
 Its

 Trustees are elected annually by the members and form the Executive Committee

 which is responsible for managing its affairs in accordance with a Constitution

 approved by the Charity Commission.
 Our members can enjoy a range of activities

-which include; Meetings and Talks every 2 weeks, over 130 Interest Groups as
+which include Meetings and Talks twice a month, over 120 Interest Groups as

 well as Trips and Holidays.
 A brief description of these activities can be